cap-js/docs/java/cds-data.md

   }
   ```

-  and in the second - the second added edition with the second book as the root of the path.
+  In the second call - the second added edition with the second book as the root of the path.

   ```json
   {